bmx22c/Plugin_SignsManager/README.md

 - Items cannot be modified (yet)
 - Cannot enter a URL (yet)
 - Mass batch sign modify is not made (yet)
+- Does not automatically select previously applied skins in the dropdown (yet)
 - Empty user folder will crash the plugin (to be fixed)

 ## Contributing